 - Storage accounts with the zone-redundant storage (ZRS), geo-zone-redundant storage (GZRS) and geo-redundant storage (GRS) replication options are not supported.
 However, read-access geo-redundant storage (RA-GRS) option is supported.
 For details on replication options, see Microsoft Docs.

 - If you plan to use a premium storage account and want to store unmanaged disks there, the restore speed for such disks will be limited to 30 MB/s (approximately).

 - [Azure VMs] Microsoft has strict rules for naming Azure resources.
 For naming rules that your VM names must correspond to, see Microsoft Docs: the Resource name rules and Resolve errors for reserved resource names articles.

 - [Azure VMs] Veeam Backup & Replication does not support restore of Azure Ultra Disks.

-- [Azure VMs] Mind the following limitations for disk sizes:
+- [Azure VMs] Consider the following limitations for disk sizes:

 - [Unmanaged VM disks] Veeam Backup & Replication supports restoring of disks equal to or less than 4093 GB.
 This is due to the following reasons: VM disks can increase in size up to 2 GB because of conversion during the restore process; Azure supports disk up to 4095 GB.
 For more information on all disk sizes that Azure supports, see Microsoft Docs.